Piyushhhhh/clean_india/FEATURES.md

 #### 4. **Report Tracking**
 - View your submitted reports
 - Check status (Pending/Completed)
-- See collection history
-- Monitor progress
+- **See before/after photos** of completed collections ⭐ NEW
+- Visual confirmation of cleanup
+- Driver completion notes

 ---